adambard/learnxinyminutes-docs/haskell.html.markdown

 main :: IO ()
 main = putStrLn "Hello, sky! " ++ (say Blue)
--- putStrLn has type putStrLn :: String -> IO()
+-- putStrLn has type String -> IO ()

--- It is easiest to do IO if you can implement your program as -- a function from String to String. myProgram :: String -> String
+-- It is easiest to do IO if you can implement your program as -- a function from String to String.
+The function
--- DO SOMETHING NICE HERE.
-Count lines?
+--    interact :: (String -> String) -> IO ()

--- This inputs some text, runs `myProgram` on it, and prints out -- the output. main' = interact myProgram
+-- inputs some text, runs a function on it, and prints out the -- output.

+countLines :: String -> String
+countLines = show . length . lines

+main' = interact countLines

 -- You can think of a value of type `IO ()` as representing a -- sequence of actions for the computer to do, much like a